-Donald Trump Is Going to the Heart of German Anarchist Country
+Donald Trump Is in the Heart of German Anarchist Country

-The famously protest-averse president will be attending the G20 summit in a city known for its squatters and May Day riots.
+The famously protest-averse president will be attending the G-20 summit in a city known for its squatters and May Day riots.
+It could get ugly.

 - By Lukas HermsmeierLukas Hermsmeier is an independent journalist from Berlin based in New York.
 He reports from the United States for German publications including Die Welt, Tagesspiegel, and der Freitag.